DSYZayn/components/README.md

 - Openai Chat (support openai api and stream transmition)

 Support render markdown text.
-Tips: openai chat only adapt for chatanywhere and one api project, if you have another api provider, I don't guarantee it will work.
+Tips: openai chat only adapt for chatanywhere, deepseek and one api project, if you have another api provider, I don't guarantee it will work.

 ![Openai Chat](https://github.com/DSYZayn/components/blob/main/public/examples_public/example.gif)